Affordable Minted Art Prints

 Today, I’m going to share all about one of my favorite online resources for affordable art – Minted!

-While I was looking at Christmas cards last year, I stumbled upon the art they sell, too.
+While I was looking at Christmas cards on Minted last year, I stumbled upon the art they sell, too.
 I really thought they only sold cards, invitations, and things along those lines.